recallai/microsoft-teams-meeting-bot/README.md

       NOTIFIER_URLS=wss://YOUR_NGROK_URL/api/ws/bot,https://YOUR_NGROK_URL/api/wh/bot
       ```

-    **⚠️ Important:** Both `deploy-bot` and `run:teams-bot` commands read configuration from this `.env` file.
+    **⚠️ Important:** Both `deploy-bot` and `run:teams-bot` commands read configs from this `.env` file.
 If you update the `.env` file, make sure to restart any running services or redeploy bots to pick up the changes.
-Not updating the `.env` properly may lead to bots trying to connect to old URLs or using incorrect configuration.
+Not updating the `.env` properly may lead to bots trying to connect to old URLs or using incorrect configs.

 4.  **Start the Bot Launcher Server:**